sipgate-io/sipgateio-node/README.md

 type AuthCredentials = BasicAuthCredentials | OAuthCredentials;
 ```

-The `createClient` method accepts your valid sipgate credentials as defined in the `AuthCredentials` type and returns a sipgate.io Client.
+The `sipgateIO` method accepts your valid sipgate credentials as defined in the `AuthCredentials` type and returns a sipgate.io Client.
 The client contains as members the supported modules (`sms`, `fax`, `call`, etc.).

 ### SMS